Binance Market Update (2022-07-14)

 Binance

-The global cryptocurrency market cap now stands at $0.89T, up by 0.06% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.91T, up by 4.41% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include LEVER, FIRO, and BETA, up by 124%, 123%, and 30%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include FIRO, LEVER, and AVA, up by 272%, 163%, and 47%, respectively.

 Top stories of the day: